Luqui05/Luqui05/README.md

 - 👋 Hi, I’m @Luqui05
 - 👀 I’m interested in programming
-- 🌱 I’m currently in High School
+- 🌱 I’m currently in College
 - 💞️ I’m looking to learn how to code

 <!---